tamatebox/satipatthana-framework/README.md

 ## 🧘 Concept & Philosophy

 Modern LLMs (Transformers) have a "divergent" nature, generating tokens one after another by riding the waves of probability distributions.
-In contrast, the **Samadhi Model** is a "convergent" model that transitions its state towards a dynamical system's attractor (fixed point).
+In contrast, the **Samadhi Model** is a "convergent" model that transitions its state towards a dynamical system\'s attractor (fixed point).

 It implements the process of meditative concentration (Samadhi) in Buddhist psychology as the following engineering modules: